PriscilaIruela/ADW-OAC-HOLs/Lab1/README.md

 Under **Create administration credentials** section:

-> **Administrator Password:** Enter any password you wish to use nothing the specific requirements imposed by ADW.
+> **Administrator Password:** Enter any password you wish to use noting the specific requirements imposed by ADW.
 A suggested password for this lab is ADWwelcome-1234.
 >
 > ***Reminder:** Note your password in a safe location as this cannot be easily reset.*